eaobservatory/hedwig/doc/user/target.rst

 .. image:: image/target_edit_small.png
     :target: image/target_edit_large.png

-As an alternative to entering target coordinates on-line, you can upload a list as a text file (space or comma-separated).
+As an alternative to entering target coordinates online, you can upload a list as a text file (space or comma-separated).
 The required format is explained on the upload page, which you can reach using the "Upload target list"